History

 The SVARC has been in existence since it was formed at a “Constitutional Meeting” held at the home of Mr. and Mrs. Paul Croteau (SK VE3DPH) on June 18th 1960.
 In those early days, meetings were held at “Civil Defence Headquarters” on Fourth Street West.
 The Club had space for a Radio Room on the second floor and meeting space was also provided for the Club to put on Amateur Radio courses.
 In those days students were ‘encouraged’ to take a Civil Defence course such as Radiation Monitoring, as a way of supporting the Civil Defence organization.
 Civil Defence later become EMO and was moved from the 4th Street location to the basement of the Post Office (now Public Library) at Second and Sydney Streets.

-In later years, the Club has met at various venues including, TCTI (now Nav Centre), Bob Turner Memorial Arena, St. Matthews Lutheran Church, the living rooms of Tim Smith (VE3HCB), Leonard Boileau (VE3OLB), and Norbert Lussier (VA3TL), the Cornwall Armoury, and most recently St. John Ambulance HQ where meetings are currently held.
+In later years, the Club has met at various venues including, TCTI (now Nav Centre), Bob Turner Memorial Arena, St. Matthews Lutheran Church, the living rooms of Tim Smith (VE3HCB), Leonard Boileau (VE3OLB), and Norbert Lussier (VA3TL), the Cornwall Armoury, St. John Ambulance HQ, and most recently the Ontario Power Generation – Moses Saunders Power Dam Visitor Centre, where meetings are currently held.

 Some of the people who have been President of the Club are as follows: